 Adult Social Care with other departments in the council and community health services continues to work on new models of care and support e.g. locality-based teams in local communities.
-We continue to work with our voluntary sector partners, focussing on joined-up services that build personal, family and community resilience; and a key priority for Adult Social Care is to build local capacity for those in need of supported housing, care homes and home care.
+We continue to work with our voluntary sector partners, focussing on joined-up services that build commissioning to the provision of a seamless service.
+Over 2018/19 we have been progressing plans to further integrate social care with community health services, in order to support people in their own homes, reduce unnecessary hospital admissions and accelerate hospital discharge into a safe community setting.